kuma35/thinking-forth-jp/sphinx/epilog.rst

 you that the computer’s achievements, and its failures, are also your own.

-is Professor of Chemistry at Virginia Polytechnic Institute and State University, Blacksburg, Virginia.
+Raymond E. Dessy is Professor of Chemistry at Virginia Polytechnic Institute and State University, Blacksburg, Virginia.

 As I attempted to understand the nature and structure of the language C, I found myself drawing upon the knowledge I had of the organization and